 These evolutions led to the introduction of Control Groups (cgroups) implemented to enhance process isolation of the CPU and memory around 2006.
-In 2008 LXC (Linux Containers) were introduced to provide the cgroups functionality that allows limitation and prioritization of resources (CPU, Memory, Block I/O, Network, Etc.) and namespaces to provide isolated environments.
+In 2008 LXC (Linux Containers) was introduced to provide the cgroups functionality that allows limitation and prioritization of resources (CPU, Memory, Block I/O, Network, Etc.) and namespaces to provide isolated environments.

 The reliability and stability of these functions and improvements in the Linux ecosystem laid the foundation for the launch of Docker.
 Most understand Docker as the starting point of containers, but we must never forget the hard work that came before to provide a foundation for the disruptive change that is now available to us from 40+ years of continuous improvement.

 What are containers?